LuzianHahn/termux-vid-compression/README.md

 - [x] use two folders, one for storing the original videos, second for storing the compressed versions
 - [x] use `cadaver` to sync with webdav owncloud
 - [ ] use cronjobs on the phone to do this regularly
+- [ ] refactor this using rust, to practice it and avoid complex bash scripts.
+Also allows for better testing

 ## Ideas
 * use `find` instead of for loop, in case of no content raising in error (`$SRC_DIR/*` is then interpreted as file)